mykhakos/FreshPointSync/docs/source/product_page_hub/init_hub.rst

 .. code-block:: python

-    # ... assuming the page is already created
+    # ... assuming the page object is already created

     await hub.add_page(
         page=page,
-        update_contents = False,
+        update_contents=False,
-        trigger_handlers = False,
+        trigger_handlers=False,
     )

 The example above adds an existing page to the hub.
-The page data is not automatically updated.
+The page data is not updated.
 The common registered event handlers are not triggered.

 Scanning for Pages
 ------------------